From the Regional Administrator

 A good example of this problem is SR 291/Francis Avenue in north Spokane.
 This roadway was last fully resurfaced in 1997.
 At that time, we expected to get about 10-12 years of service out of this urban paving job.
 It is now scheduled for paving in 2013, a full 15 years later.

-We are starting to see more examples of pavement deterioration as resurfacing work is deferred to accomodate reduced budgets.
+We are starting to see more examples of pavement deterioration as resurfacing work is deferred to accommodate reduced budgets.
 Asphalt pavement sections of Interstate 90 in Adams and Lincoln Counties are starting to show their age, as well as portions of US 395 north of Spokane.
 As the available funding continues to decline, pavement projects will be pushed out even farther.
 Our maintenance team, already struggling with very tight budgets, is being saddled with even more repairs as a result.

 With more efficient vehicles on the road, and gas tax revenues declining, the pavement funding picture is getting dimmer.
 Every other year the Legislature grapples with the ever increasing pavement needs of Washington State’s highway system and not enough dollars to go around.
 This coming legislative session will bring with it some tough decisions to meet this challenge.